 Dr. Covadonga Meseguer (Curriculum Vitae) has a PhD in Political Science (2002) and is a member of the Juan March Institute for Advanced Studies in the Social Sciences (Madrid, Spain).
-Covadonga has held teaching and research positions at New York University, European University Institute (Florence), Kellogg Institute for International Studies (Notre Dame University), Barcelona Institute for International Studies (IBEI), Nuffield College (Oxford), the Center for Research and Teaching in Economics (CIDE, Mexico City), the University Carlos III (Madrid), and the London School of Economics and Political Science.
+Covadonga has held teaching and research positions at New York University, European University Institute (EUI), Kellogg Institute for International Studies, Barcelona Institute for International Studies (IBEI), Nuffield College, the Center for Research and Teaching in Economics (CIDE), the University Carlos III Madrid, and the London School of Economics and Political Science (LSE).

 Her research has been funded by the Mexican National Council for Science and Technology (CONACYT), The MacArthur Foundation, The British Academy, The Santander Chair of Excellence, and The Leverhulme Trust.

-Covadonga is currently an associate professor at the ICADE.
+Covadonga is currently an Associate Professor at ICADE (Madrid).
 She teaches courses on International Political Economy and on Political Economy of International Migration.